MicrosoftDocs/win32/desktop-src/HyperV_v2/migratevirtualsystemtohost-msvm-virtualsystemmigrationservice.md

 ---
-Description: Migrates a virtual system or the storage of a virtual system to a destination host specified by a hostname. ms.assetid: 796b043c-5ac9-4c69-9838-0f415be5a63e
+description: Migrates a virtual system or the storage of a virtual system to a destination host specified by a hostname. ms.assetid: 796b043c-5ac9-4c69-9838-0f415be5a63e
 title: MigrateVirtualSystemToHost method of the Msvm_VirtualSystemMigrationService class ms.topic: reference